dinmil/KafkaGate/README.md

 This library shows how to use Apache Kafka and FreePascal (CodeTyphon 6.0, Lazarus) This is translation of librdkafka C library (and it contain ZeroMQ wrapper also).
 It contain examples for Win64 and Win32 (but it should be portable to Linux, etc..)
-There are 2 ways how to write FreePascal Kafka application.
+There are two ways how to write FreePascal Kafka application.
 One way is C procedural style, and the other one is Object Pascal Style.

 KafkaPas is example how to create Kafka GUI application.